 The moment my eyes fell on a jar of mini marshmallow bits a few weeks ago, I knew I had to have them.
-I had no idea what I would do with them, but they beckoned to me so loudly, I happily paid the $4.
+I had no idea what I would do with them, but they beckoned to me so loudly, I happily paid the $4 and after some thought, I settled on these Hot Chocolate Cookies!

 The thought of making a hot chocolate something crossed my mind, but I was leaning more toward a hot beverage, but that’s been done too many times already.
 Then I thought about something with melted chocolate and pretzels, but that’s been done too.